 You can apply for a replacement from within the UK so do not worry, you will not have to leave the country.
 The Home Office will contact you within one working day of reporting it.

 If your BRP is lost or stolen whilst you are travelling outside the UK you must report it to the Home Office.
-You cannot apply for a replacement BRP outside the UK so you will need to apply for a “replacement BRP visa,” which will allow you to re-enter the UK one time.
+You cannot apply for a replacement BRP outside the UK so you will need to apply for a “replacement BRP visa” which will allow you to re-enter the UK once.
 It costs £154.
 Once you are inside the UK you can replace your BRP.

 What if my personal details change?